oyegunmen/JanFlight/docs/content/software-setup.md

 # Software

 This firmware turns your **STM32** into a high-performance flight controller by organizing the code into a few simple blocks.
-Instead of using massive, complex background systems, it loops on a tight schedule to keep the vehicle stable.

 Here is how the main system pieces interact to achieve stable flight: